Will I ever stop freaking out about MS progression?

 It’s always what comes next.

-Then after three sleepless nights I decided not to take any chances and chased a handful of zopiclone with a generous glass of red wine.
-Guys, this is not a substitute for medical advice, okay?
+Then after three sleepless nights I decided not to take any chances and chased a zopiclone with a generous glass of red wine.
+Trippers, this is not a substitute for medical advice, okay?
 This is a blog.

 I slept better (sort of), but was still one more teary meltdown away from turning the corner.
 The one where I ugly cry and insist I’m not strong enough to deal with this.
 The one where I panic that I’m running out of time, and sob about the unfairness of it all, convinced my best days are behind me.
 The one where I conclude I am not okay.
 Because NONE OF THIS IS OKAY.